Red Leather (musician): Debut single

-Burn In Hell Tour
+Burn in Hell Tour

 Red Leather announced a tour ahead of his debut album.
-The Burn In Hell tour, named after the second song on his debut album, ran from November 1 to 29 and had four stops.
+The Burn in Hell tour, named after the second song on his debut album, ran from November 1 to 29 and had four stops.
 One in Los Angeles, California, one in Las Vegas, Nevada, one in Reno, Nevada, and one in Austin, Texas.

+Tahoe Tour

+Red Leather announced a tour ahead of his second album Tahoe.

 Debut album

 Red Leather released his debut album, Reno, on November 17, 2023.

+On July 18, 2025, Red released Reno (All In), an expanded version with “Sins” featuring Sueco and WesGhost.